ceri-num/uv-cdaw/FrontEnd/SPA/component.md

 }
 </style>
 ```
 Has you can see, there is three parts in a Vue.js component.
-The `<template>` section, that we discuss about, the `<script>` section handling you component logic, as well as all data binding and some specifics mecanisms and the `<style>` section, used to design your component.
+The `<template>` section, that we discuss about, the `<script>` section handling you component logic, as well as all data reactivity and some specifics mecanisms and the `<style>` section, used to design your component.